xlab-steampunk/spotter-action/README.md

 ## Introduction
 [Steampunk Spotter] provides an Assisted Automation Writing tool that analyzes and offers recommendations for your Ansible Playbooks.
-This GitHub Action will enable the use of [steampunk-spotter] CLI within the GitHub CI/CD workflows.
+This GitHub Action allows you to use [steampunk-spotter] CLI within GitHub CI/CD workflows.

 ## Prerequisites
 You will need to create a [new Steampunk Spotter account] to be able to use